flynn/flynn/README.md

 # Flynn Dev Environment

-This repo contains a Vagrantfile/Makefile combo that set up all of the Flynn components and dependencies in a working dev/test configuration.
+This repo contains a Vagrantfile/Makefile combo that sets up all of the Flynn components and dependencies in a working dev/test configuration.

 The only requirement is that you have [VirtualBox](https://www.virtualbox.org/)